Global restrictions under local state discrimination: Global vs. local measurements

-Finally, let us go back to the case of two entangled state preparations $z=0,1$ from \eqref{eq:states}.
-In the case of having non-zero inconclusive events $p_{\o}^{\text{L}}\geq p_{\o}$, the local success probability cannot be greater than $p_{s}^{\text{L}}=\frac{1-p_{\o}}{2}(1+\sqrt{1-\delta^2})$ \cite{Carceller2024}.
+This is no longer true if entanglement is restricted.
+For instance, let us go back to the case of two entangled state preparations $z=0,1$ from \eqref{eq:states}.
+In the case of having non-zero inconclusive events $p_{\varnothing}^{\text{L}}\geq p_{\varnothing}$, the local success probability needs to satisfy $p_{s}^{\text{L}}\leq\frac{1-p_{\varnothing}}{2}(1+\sqrt{1-\delta^2})$ \cite{Carceller2024}.
 In \figref{fig:ps_pe} we show the accessible probability distributions if the ensemble $\rho$ is able to violate the CHSH inequality for two quantum states with non-zero overlap.
+Now, we see that local and global measurement strategies differ in performance.
+Whenever state preparations are entangled, global measurements turn advantageous for state discrimination.
 More interestingly, consider noisy state preparations, namely $\rho_z = \nu \ketbra{\psi_z} + (1-\nu)\mathds{1}/4$.
-Note that whenever both states are identical with $\delta=1$, the parameter $\nu$ corresponds to the visibility of the Werner state.
-Following the optimal qubit measurement strategy from Ref.~\cite{Carceller2024} we find the critical visibility at which separable measurements can distinguish entangled and non-entangled states is $\nu_{\text{c}}=\frac{1}{\sqrt{1+\delta^2}}$, which can be reached for inconclusive rates $p_{\o}^{\text{L}}\leq \frac{\delta}{\sqrt{1+\delta^2}}$. \\
+Note that whenever both states are identical with $\delta=1$, the parameter $\nu$ corresponds to the visibility of the Werner state \cite{werner1989}.
+Following the optimal qubit measurement strategy from Ref.~\cite{Carceller2024} we find the critical visibility at which separable measurements can distinguish entangled and non-entangled states is $\nu_{\text{c}}=\frac{1}{\sqrt{1+\delta^2}}$, which can be reached for inconclusive rates $p_{\varnothing}^{\text{L}}\leq \frac{\delta}{\sqrt{1+\delta^2}}$. \\